Last Updated on September 11, 2021 by Max

 In the cohort of 6581 men investigated by Dr. Po‐Huang Chyou et al., the relative risk to develop BPH was much less for men drinking at least 25 oz of alcohol/month compared with nondrinkers.
 And what was interesting, this negative association was present for mild drinks like beer, wine, and sake, but not for spirits.
-In the same study, the presence of prostatitis symptoms positively related to increased risk of obstructive uropathy.
+In the same study, the presence of prostatitis symptoms was positively related to the increased risk of obstructive uropathy.

 In the three independent studies of four, where prostatitis symptoms were assessed as a primary result, alcohol consumption significantly increased the probability of lower urinary tract symptoms.
 So alcohol